Is Isolation Bad for Business

 Remember, isolation isn’t just bad for your employees; it’s bad for business.
 Employee isolation causes lower motivation, lower performance, and lower productivity.
 Have we moved to an “always-on” culture?

-With the realisation that remote working will change the landscape of office-based work forever, leaders now have to think longer-term about how they can help their teams thrive in a remote arrangement.
+Leaders now have to think longer-term about how they can help their teams thrive in a remote arrangement.

 These are some simple and practical steps leaders can take to promote a thriving workplace culture for remote teams and staff facing significant changes to their ways of working.